 - It was surprisingly difficult to find 14 tall residential buildings that had completed a deep retrofit delivering more than 20% energy savings During our research, most typical retrofits showed less than 20% savings or were low-rise residential - Most retrofits were not part of a long-term capital plan.
-Rather, they were a reaction to building systems at end of useful life requiring immediate or urgent attention The cost of doing nothing is not nothing building systems were upgrad what technology was implem what were the challenges and opportunities; and what are the lessons learned?
+Rather, they were a reaction to building systems at end of useful life requiring immediate or urgent attention

-Having previously explored to office building deep retrofit c studies, in 2020 (High Rise Lo Carbon Office Deep Retrofit Profiles, August 2020), this re team turned its focus to a glo search for deep retrofits of ex high-rise residential building that resulted in annual operat carbon emissions at or below LL97's 2030 carbon cap, limi the search to climate zones si to New York and only including projects with verified pre-an post-retrofit energy data.
-This requirement, as with the offic building survey, proved amon
+The cost of doing nothing is not nothing

-Deep retrofits tend to be invasive and require major system replacements, which is very challenging to do in an occupied building It is much easier to renovate an empty building, but those are very rare in the residential sector

-Residential deep retrofits completed prior to 2023 were mostly boiler replacements and facade improvements

-Electrification is in early innings - we know the solutions for new construction, but very few tall building electrification retrofits have been completed

-Electrification is key to deep decarbonization, but the economics of electrification need to evolve before we see conversions at scale

-The cost of natural gas relative to electricity makes it hard for full load electrification to make economic sense as a standalone measure

-Verified post-retrofit data is scarce
+- Deep retrofits tend to be invasive and require major system replacements, which is very challenging to do in an occupied building It is much easier to renovate an empty building, but those are very rare in the residential sector - Residential deep retrofits completed prior to 2023 were mostly boiler replacements and facade improvements Electrification is in early innings we know the solutions for new construction, but very few tall building electrification retrofits have been completed - Electrification is key to deep decarbonization, but the economics of electrification need to evolve before we see conversions at scale - The cost of natural gas relative to electricity makes it hard for full load electrification to make economic sense as a standalone measure - Verified post-retrofit data is scarce building systems were upgraded; what technology was implemented; what were the challenges and opportunities; and what are the lessons learned?